unlock-protocol/docs/developers/smart-contracts-architecture/discount-codes.md

 Even if the code you select has enough randomness to it, anyone who does know the code could post it publicly for others to use as well.

-The `keyOwner` is included in the signature to ensure that another account cannot simply replay the same transaction `_data` to purchase with a discount for themselves.
+The `keyOwner` is included in the signature to ensure that another account cannot simply replay the same transaction `_data` field to purchase with a discount for themselves.

 Some of the process described above is our recommendations.
-The contract itself will not enforce these best practices on you if you choose to use a different strategy:
+The contract itself will not enforce these best practices on you if you choose to use a different strategy, specifically:

  - Sanitizing the input reduces entropy but makes for a better user experience.
- - How the codeAccount itself is generated is flexible, for example including the lock's address in the private key prevents users from discovering that a discount code can also be used on another lock.
+ - How the `codeAccount` itself is generated is flexible, for example including the lock's address in the private key prevents users from discovering that a discount code can also be used on another lock.

 -------